JosephPark23/project_repository/README.md

-a repository for the project's I've done
+a repository for the projects I've done

-update: I'm now moving different projects to separate repositories